bluecatlabs/gateway-workflows/Community/service_point_watcher/README.md

 A green X mark will be shown if the service point is not connected to the CI.

 - Status
-This shows the reachability of the service point from the Service Point Watcher.
+This shows the status and the reachability of the service point from the Service Point Watcher.
+The status is based on the service point diagnostic API.
-A blue circle will be shown if the service point is reachable from the Service Point Watcher.
+A blue circle will be shown if the status of the service point is *GOOD* and is reachable from the Service Point Watcher.
+A red circle will be shown if the status of the service point is *BAD* and is reachable from the Service Point Watcher.
 A red circle with a cross will be shown if the service point is unreachable from the Service Point Watcher.

 3. **Service Point Diagnostic API**